 - Per EEC guidelines, Nursery and Children’s Church volunteers are still required to wear a mask.

-- When you arrive to the church, please go the Family Ministry Check-In area to pick-up your child’s nametag and parent security tags.
+- When you arrive to the church, please go to the Family Ministry check-in area to get child tags and parent security tags.

 Dear Fellow Park Streeters,